-Last Thursday I attended a first of its kind event: The world premiere of SunCommon’s Climate Action Film Festival.
+I recently attended an event that was truly the first of its kind: The world premiere of SunCommon’s Climate Action Film Festival.
 My friends and colleagues working the event buzzed with excitement.
 They had spent the better part of 2019 working towards this moment.
 And I’d never seen a movie theatre lobby so charged with activist energy.
 I felt and observed in people’s eyes a seeking look.
 The films inspired in many of us a desire to go out and do more—for our communities and the world.

 “We recognize that the crisis that we’re facing with the climate right now is sort of beyond our individual voice, and so the goal was to bring together a lot of other voices to inspire others to get involved with the movement.”